 A CAN message is comprised of 8 components - and can easily be logged with a CAN data logger or interface

 To understand how the CAN bus system works, let's break down the messages sent over the network.

 The figure below shows a simplified picture of a CAN message with extended 29 bits identifier (i.e. CAN 2.0B), which is the format used in e.g. the J1939 protocol for trucks and buses.
 The 11-bit identifier (CAN 2.0A) messages look similar, but with shorter CAN IDs.

-- CAN-ID: Contains the message priority as well as functional address (e.g. RPM, wheel speed, ...)
+CAN-ID: Contains the message identifier - lower values have higher priority (e.g. RPM, wheel speed, ...)

-- CRC: The Cyclic Redundancy Check checks data integrity
+CRC: The Cyclic Redundancy Check is used to ensure data integrity

-That's a lot!
-But only 3 are practically relevant in most data logging scenarios:
+Of the 8 CAN elements, only 3 are relevant in most CAN logging scenarios:

 The CAN ID, the Control and the Data field.